tim-thompsonco/DungeonGame/README.md

 <h2>Installing</h2>

-<p>To install the game, simply download the zip file for the desired release and unzip to a directory of your choose.
+<p>To install the game, simply download the zip file for the desired release and unzip to a directory of your choice.
 The executable program can then be ran.</p>

 <h2>Deployment</h2>